comtihon/mongodb-erlang/README.md

 	$ cd mongodb
 	$ make

-Then install them in your standard Erlang library location or include them in your path on startup
+Then you have two choices, either install them in your standard Erlang library location.
+To find the standard location, perform the following in erl:

-	$ erl -pa mongodb/ebin mongodb/deps/*/ebin
+	$ erl
+	1> code:lib_dir().
+	"/usr/local/Cellar/erlang/R15B/lib/erlang/lib"

+To copy the libraries:

+    $ mkdir <path from above>/mongodb-master
+    $ cp -R deps ebin <path from above>/mongodb-master/

+Or alternatively you can include in your path on startup:

 	$ erl -pa ebin deps/*/ebin

 ### Starting